 What makes this work is the blown on texture ...
 I'm sure that without it we would definitely have had to add crown molding.

-After two years we haven't noticed any cracks or other deterioration in this area, but I'll keep you posted as time goes by.
+After four years we haven't noticed any cracks or other deterioration in this area, but I'll keep you posted as time goes by.

 Q. What paint colors did you use in your home?